To connect your MySQL database to Magento BI via an SSH tunnel, you (or your team, if you're not a techie) will need to do a few things:

 If you're a bit lost, here's how to navigate through Magento BI to retrieve the key:

-For the connection to be successful, your must configure your firewall to allow access from our IP address.
-It's 184.108.40.206/32, but it's also on the MySQL credentials page.
+For the connection to be successful, your must configure your firewall to allow access from our IP addresses.
+They are 18.104.22.168 and 22.214.171.124 but they're also on the MySQL credentials page.
 See the blue box in the GIF above?
 That's it!

 This can be a production or slave machine, as long as it contains real-time (or frequently updated) data.
 You may restrict this user any way you like, as long as it retains the right to connect to the MySQL server.